Breakdown of Prices by Brand

 Babolat offers a wide range of tennis racquets with capabilities that attract all players from beginner to advanced.

-Their Pure Strike 16×19 sits at the top of our list of the best tennis racquets, while the Pure Aero has enjoyed incredible popularity backed by the endorsement of Nadal.
+Their Pure Strike 16×19 sits at the top of my list of the best tennis racquets, while the Pure Aero has enjoyed incredible popularity backed by the endorsement of Nadal.
 All in all, Babolat has managed to provide racquets that cater to a broad spectrum of players.

 In general, their racquets are lightweight and packed with power and can expect to spend between $30 and $230 to take one of these racquets home.